jvcasill/defense/index.md

 ### Longitudinal development of phonetic categories

-- L2 phonetic category formation appears to occur **abruptly** and at an **early** stage of L2 learning, at least for stops.
+- L2 phonetic category formation appears to occur **abruptly** and at an **early** stage of L2 learning, at least for stops
-- The initial changes then continue gradually as exposure and use of the target language increase.
+- Further development continues gradually as exposure to and use of the target language increase

 *** pnotes